Super Lawyers

 Call Us About an Uber Sexual Assault Case

 If you were sexually assaulted by an Uber driver, you may be eligible to file a lawsuit and participate in any settlement.
+Our lawyers are handling these lawsuits nationwide.
 Contact our sexual assault lawyers today at 800-553-8082 or contact us online for a free consultation.

 Client Reviews